mhoban/rainbow_bridge/README.md

 ### Classification using insect

 These options control taxonomy assignment using the [insect](https://github.com/shaunpwilkinson/insect) algorithm.
-To run insect on your sequences, you must specify either one of the [pre-trained](https://github.com/shaunpwilkinson/insect#classifying-sequences) classifier models OR one that you've trained yourself.
+To run insect on your sequences, use either one of the [pre-trained](https://github.com/shaunpwilkinson/insect#classifying-sequences) classifier models or one that you've trained yourself.
 Insect also takes various parameters to tweak how it does its assignments.

 <small>**`--insect [classifier]`**</small>:  Perform taxonomy assignment using insect.
 Accepted values of [classifier] are: